 History lessons at the Alamo are a mere mile away and the lively atmosphere of the area’s bars and restaurants are steps away from the welcome mat of the hotel.
 Rooms are decorated in a mixture of grandiose yet comfortable furniture and fulfill the needs of travelers looking to get the most out of their entire San Antonio experience.

-The palazzo inspired exterior of the Valencia Riverwalk Hotel conjures up memories of old-world sophistication and fits in perfectly to the San Antonio vibe.
+The palazzo inspired exterior of the Valencia Riverwalk Hotel conjures up memories of old-world sophistication and fits in perfectly with the San Antonio vibe.
 At times both classic and modern, the 213 room hotel is centered around an open air courtyard.
 Rooms feature elegant wood furnishings, free WiFi and some even boasting covetable balconies overlooking the river through plantation style shutters.
 The bathrooms are decked out in white virgin Italian marble and draped with oversized bath sheets and cozy waffle bathrobes.

 The hotel’s Vbar was voted the Best Hotel Bar by locals who love the edgy, dark decor offering private corners to hold cozy chats.
 Citrus restaurant melds locally-sourced food and fine international ingredients for breakfast, lunch and dinner, coupled with an extensive wine menu sure to leave any connoisseur pleased.